-We've all heard the old adage, "dress for the job you want..." but how do we do that in 2016?
+We've all heard the old adage, "dress for the job you want..." but how do we do that in 20-teen years?
 Striking a balance between looking good and feeling good yet still remaining professional and fashionable is not easy.

-Nail the Interview
+2. Nail the Interview Attire

-Don't forget to do your homework though.
-Ask your recruiter for advice on the company dress code and atmosphere as well as checking out sites like Glassdoor and Instagram for photos of current employees to get an idea of company culture.
-Heading to a corporate environment?
-Blue or Black suits are a sure bet, where sweaters and slacks can work in a more relaxed environment.
+Don't forget to do your homework.
+Ask your Recruiter for advice on the company dress code and atmosphere, as well as checking out sites like Glassdoor and Instagram for photos of current employees to get an idea of the company culture.

 Here are some things you should steer clear of: